 U-values measure the insulating capacity of a material.
 Sometimes referred to as thermal transmittance, U-values are used across the building industry to ensure that all new buildings and new installations meet minimum standards for thermal performance.
 Thermal performance is measured by heat loss and can be calculated by dividing the rate of heat transfer through a product (a window for example) by the difference in temperature across the window’s structure.
 The resulting measurement is the window’s U-value and is measured in W/m²K.

 What does a U-value mean?
+And what is the minimum u value for windows?

 A U-value can help you to understand how well-insulated a certain part of a building is.
 The lower the U-value, the better the level of insulation.
 U-values can be calculated for many areas of a building.
-Walls, doors, windows and roofs are all areas where heat can escape from a building and are therefore subject to U-value insulation analysis.
+Walls, doors, windows, and roofs are all areas where heat can escape from a building and are therefore subject to U-value insulation analysis.

-What U-value should windows achieve?
+What U-value should windows achieve to comply with building regulations?

 In the 21st century, the drive to create a more sustainable society means that thermal efficiency is more important than ever.
 By installing high performing, thermally efficient windows, you are doing your bit to protect the environment for future generations.
 The lower the U-values of your windows, the bigger the reduction in your carbon footprint.